 Councillor Bates had spoken to Peter Graham Woolard who said that the Vale appear to have ‘lost’ the application for funding for the footpath near the school, which was to have been supported financially by the Community Council and also by Creative Rural Communities, Councillor Thomas will make enquiries of the Highways department.

 9.0 Hospital Services: the meeting held on April 24th was felt by all concerned to have been very worthwhile.
-The notes taken by the Clerk have been circulated to all the Community Councils who were represented at the meeting and to Maria Battle, the Assembly Members and the Community Health Council members..
+The notes taken by the Clerk have been circulated to all the Community Councils who were represented at the meeting and to Maria Battle, the Assembly Members and the Community Health Council members.
 The Clerk has received the list of proposed sites for Consultation meetings, which includes Colwinston, but the dates of the meetings have not yet been announced.
 Councillor Lewis will draft a note that can be distributed to residents of the village to try to ensure that the meeting –when it takes place- is well attended.

 10.2 Police Consultative Committee: Councillor Kennard attended the recent meeting of the PCC.
 Crime in the region is down generally.
 Potholes were raised as a serious safety issue by many present at the meeting.
 People were reminded that if the Council can show that a pothole was inspected within 3 months of a reported accident, then no claim can be made against them.
 Councillor Thomas suggested that people should be reminded to take photographs of potholes and that the date should show on the photo.

 10.3?
-The vale Highways department have cut the bank/hedge on the wrong side of the road ie next to Cornerways, rather than next to No 2.
+The Vale Highways department have cut the bank/hedge on the wrong side of the road i.e. next to Cornerways, rather than next to No 2.
 The Clerk will contact Phil Beamon again.

-10.5 Councillor Lewis has rounded up a Litter Picking team for the Village and will approach Cliff Parrish for equipment for the team.
+10.5 Councillor Lewis has set up a Litter Picking team for the Village and will approach Cliff Parrish for equipment for the team.

 10.6 The street light has been fitted with a baffle, which has much improved the problem